Connecticut solar rebates and incentives: 2026 guide

 The Netting Tariff is the best option for homeowners.
 It's very similar to net metering in that you earn credits when you send excess electricity from your solar panels to the grid.
 When the sun isn't shining and you need to pull electricity from the grid, your utility will apply the credits to your bill.

-Under the former net metering program, you had until March 1 to use your credits.
-After that date, they were paid out at the wholesale electricity rate, which is much lower than the retail electricity rate, which is what the credits are valued at.
-With Connecticut's Netting Tariff, your credits can roll over indefinitely, making it better than net metering.
+Under the former net metering program, your credits were valued at the retail electricity rate if you used them by March 1.
+After that date, they were paid out at the lower wholesale electricity rate.
+But with Connecticut's Netting Tariff, your credits now roll over indefinitely, making it better than net metering.

 Learn more about the RRES programs available in Connecticut: